botheredbybees/kiln-controller/docs/web-interface-development.md

 - Test changes incrementally - modify one component at a time and verify it works before moving to the next change
 - Keep the browser console open to catch JavaScript errors immediately

+## Worked Example: Complete Feature Implementation

+For a detailed, step-by-step example of implementing a real feature from start to finish, see the [Delta Time Column Example](example-delta-time-feature.md).
+This guide walks through:

+- Identifying a user experience problem
+- Planning the solution
+- Implementing the code changes
+- Comprehensive testing
+- Creating a pull request
+- Responding to code review

+The example demonstrates adding a "Time Increment" column to the profile editor, making it easier to create and modify firing schedules without manual time calculations.

 ## Additional Resources

 For deeper understanding of the underlying technologies, consult these authoritative sources: